4 Visual Elements Your Website UX Needs To Get Right

 Typography vs. Typeface vs. Fonts

-Now, don’t confuse typography with fonts, nor fonts with typeface.
+Now, don’t confuse typography with fonts, nor fonts with the typeface.
 Those are all different things—related, yes, but not the same thing.

 Typography is the art of arranging letters and characters.